 The results of this excavation on the Cycladic island of Naxos may help us to understand the earliest origins of maritime travel in the Aegean.

 County Clare, Ireland.

-The Archaeological Field School concentrates on the excavation of the Stone Fort, a 10th century AD royal settlement.
+I will be lending a helping hand at the Archaeological Field School which concentrates on the excavation of the Stone Fort, a 10th century AD royal settlement.

 Outeiro do Circo, Beja, Portugal

-The interior of this Late Bronze Age (1250-850 BC) fortified settlement is excavated to develop a better understanding of the ancient inhabitants’ daily life.
+The interior of this Late Bronze Age (1250-850 BC) fortified settlement will be excavated this year to develop a better understanding of the ancient inhabitants’ daily life.

 Honolulu, Hawaii, US.